RESTORED! Birthday Watch 1973! Omega Constellation Chronometer Cal 1021, Ref: 168.0057 Hi-Beat Automatic Watch (OH)

 Do also bear in mind that it will cost between S$ 400.00 to S$ 600.00 for a proper overhaul and S$ 150.00 to calibrate an Omega timepiece; and S$ 40.00 to polish the watch case - these costs do not apply when purchasing this timepiece.
 So, if anyone was to sell such a timepiece at a low price yet claim that it has been serviced, one has to ask what kind of servicing was conducted, if any.

-This is a highly sort-after Omega Constellation Chronometer Cal 1021 168.0057 Hi-Beat Automatic Watch; so, be unique and wear something that is almost impossible to source.
+This is a highly sort-after Omega Constellation Chronometer Cal 1021 168.0057 Hi-Beat Automatic Watch; so, be unique and own a 1973 Birthday Watch that is almost impossible to source in such fine condition.

 RELATED PRODUCTS